stijn-dejongh/lovecraft_public_domain/raw_converts/o.md

 castle in a thickly wooded park; maddeningly familiar, yet full of perplexing strangeness to me.
 I saw that the moat was filled in, and that some of the well-known towers were demolished;
 whilst new wings existed to confuse the beholder.
-But what I observed with chief interest and delight were the open windows&mdash;gorgeously ablaze with light and sending forth sound of the gayest revelry.
+But what I observed with chief interest and delight were the open windows--gorgeously ablaze with light and sending forth sound of the gayest revelry.
 Advancing to one of these I looked in and saw an oddly dressed company, indeed; making merry, and speaking brightly to one another.
 I had never, seemingly, heard human speech before; and could guess only vaguely what was said.
 Some of the faces seemed to hold